Google Pixel 9 review: A fun, pocketable AI phone

 (Image credit: Derrek Lee / Android Central)

-I'm normally quite impressed with Pixel cameras, and while images captured from the Pixel 9 aren't bad, they're not particularly remarkable to me.
+Images captured from the Pixel 9 aren't bad, but they're not particularly remarkable either, which feels weird to say about a Pixel.
 Images are detailed and crisp, and there's a great deal of dynamic range, even in lower lighting conditions.

 That said, I do find that images sometimes lack that extra punch of vibrancy or saturation that I like, and as a result, sometimes photos can appear a bit dull.
 I've also seen instances where the sky might get blown out, but this doesn't happen too often.
 Otherwise, images have nice natural bokeh, and Macro Focus takes it to another level by letting you get really close.